 Ready to start saving a portion of every paycheck?
-You may want to consider opening up a SoFi Checking and Savings® checking and savings account.
+You may want to consider opening up a SoFi Checking and Savings® online bank account.

 With SoFi Checking and Savings’s “vaults” feature, you can separate your sayings from your spending, while earning competitive interest on all your money.
 You can also set up recurring deposits to help you reach your savings goals faster.

 As opposed to a physical check that can take time to clear, you don’t have to wait days to access a direct deposit.
 Usually, you can use the money the day it is sent.
 What’s more, you don’t have to remember to go to the bank or use your app to deposit your check.